JohnnyCarlo/guanqiaoqu.github.io/_pages/markdown.md

 * Supervisor: Chenguang He
 * Details
   * Investigated the existing routing and clustering algorithms.
-  * Proposed a cluster-and-routing algorithm based on vehicles’ information to meet the demand for efficient and stable low-latency routes.
+  * Proposed a clustering-routing algorithm based on vehicles’ attribute information to establish efficient and stable routes with low-latency.
   * Tools: NS-2, SUMO, MATLAB